renesh007/iidentifiiForum/README.md

   * This command-line tool is used to deploy the database schema from a DACPAC file.
 It's often included with SQL Server Management Studio (SSMS) but can also be installed as a standalone tool.

 * [**Visual Studio 2022**](https://visualstudio.microsoft.com/) or [**Visual Studio Code**](https://code.visualstudio.com/)

 * SQL Server Data Tools (SSDT)
-  * Required to build the `Forum.Database` SQL Server project (`.sqlproj`), as it relies on Visual Studio targets that are not available to `dotnet build`.
+  * Required to build the `Forum.Database` SQL Server project (`.sqlproj`) if you choose to use the command line, as it relies on Visual Studio targets that are not available to `dotnet build`.
   * Go to [Visual Studio Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
   * During installation, select SQL Server Data Tools under Desktop & Database Build Tools.

-* The Recommended approach is to build the solution in the **Visual Studio 2022** IDE
+  *The Recommended approach is to build the solution in the **Visual Studio 2022** IDE

 ### Installation